threefoldtech/info_grid/src/tfchain/tfchain.md

 ## Node Certifiers

 Node certifiers are entities who are allowed to set a node's certification level to `Certified`.
 The DAO can propose to add / remove entities that can certify nodes.
 This is usefull for allowing approved resellers of Threefold nodes to mark nodes as Certified.
 A certified node farms 25% more tokens than `Diy` a node.

-See [tfchain_dao](/dashboard/dao_voting/dao_voting.md#an-introduction-to-the-dao-concept) on how the DAO can add/remove node certifiers.